RMIAOOOOO/HKUST-Robotics-Team-Software-Tutorial-2017/README.md

 ## Tutorial 0 - C Programming
 Things to prepare:
 - any working C language IDE (e.g. ```esclipes```,```orwell dev-c++```,etc)
-- your notebook computer & charger
+- your notebook computer & charger<br>
 Deadline of homework:
 - show to any software tutor before your tutorial 1 begins